LuisBosquez/azure-content/articles/sql-database/sql-database-develop-java-simple-windows.md

 > [AZURE.NOTE] If you are using the JTDS JDBC driver, then you will need to add "ssl=require" to the URL of the connection string and you need to set the following option for the JVM "-Djsse.enableCBCProtection=false".
 This JVM option disables a fix for a security vulnerability, so make sure you understand what risk is involved before setting this option.

-## Step 2:  Compile Java code sample
+## Step 2:  Create Java code sample

-The section contains the bulk of the Java code sample.
-It has comments indicating where you would copy-and-paste the smaller Java segments that are presented in subsequent sections.
+The section contains the overview of the Java code sample.
+The comments indicate the places where you would copy-and-paste the Java segments that are presented in subsequent sections.
 The sample in this section could compile and run even without the copy-and-pastes near the comments, but it would only connect and then end.
 The comments you will find are the following:

 1. `// INSERT two rows into the table.`